mulle-sde/mulle-menu/README.md

 Flags:
-   --final-title <s>      : set string for final result output ("" to suppress) --no-ctrl-c            : do not trap CTRL-C, this disables polling --prefix <c>           : set prefix for unselected options --selection-prefix <c> : set prefix for selected options --sv-rc                : trust tput sv/rc, which seems to be broken often --title <s>            : set string for initial prompt ("" to suppress) -n                     : dry run
+   --final-title <s>      : set string for final result output ("" to suppress) --no-ctrl-c            : do not trap CTRL-C, this disables polling --option <s>           : you can also add options by an option string --options <s>          : as option, pass multiple options separated by '\n' --prefix <c>           : set prefix for unselected options ("  ") --selection-prefix <c> : set prefix for selected options ("> ") --sv-rc                : trust tput sv/rc, which seems to be broken often --title <s>            : set string for initial prompt ("" to suppress) -n                     : dry run